mslys/quiz/README.md

-# quiz
+Author: mslys

-Learning quiz with electrocal graphical symbols created with JavaScript, AngularJS and JSON.
+Learning quiz with electrical graphical symbols created with JavaScript, AngularJS and JSON.

+I didnt upload pictures.
+The repository contains only code.